-14 Under the comparable House proposal, an eligible entity to assist 12- to 24-year-old victims of such violence must be a nonprofit, nongovernmental group with the primary purpose of providing services that assist domestic and dating violence, sexual assault, or stalking victims; a religious or community-based group specializing in working with youth victims of such violence; Indian tribes or tribal organizations that provide services primarily to assist tribal youth or victims of such violence; or a nonprofit, nongovernmental organization that provides services for runaway or homeless youth.
+14 In the House proposal, eligible entities to assist 12- to 24-year-old victims of such violence must be a nonprofit, nongovernmental group with the primary purpose of providing services that assist domestic and dating violence, sexual assault, or stalking victims; a religious or community-based group specializing in working with youth victims of such violence; Indian tribes or tribal organizations that provide services primarily to assist tribal youth or victims of such violence; or a nonprofit, nongovernmental organization that provide services for runaway or homeless youth.
 S. 1197 does not explicitly include a religious organization as an eligible entity, and stipulates that services would be provided to runaway or homeless youth who were affected by domestic and sexual abuse.

-15 In the House proposal, eligible entities that can apply for grants to enhance community responses to families where both maltreatment and domestic violence occur must include a state or local welfare agency or Indian tribe, a domestic or dating violence victim service provider, or a court.
-An entity may collaborate with a law enforcement agency, or Bureau of Indian Affairs that provide tribal law enforcement, and any other such agencies or private nonprofit groups, including community-based groups, with the ability to provide effective assistance to adult, youth, and minor victims served by the collaboration.
-S. 1197 differs slightly by specifying that faith-based groups may be eligible entities as well.
+15 In the House proposal, eligible entities that can apply for grants to enhance community responses to families where both maltreatment and domestic violence occur must include a state or local welfare agency or Indian tribe, or a domestic or dating violence victim service provider.
+An entity may include a court, a law enforcement agency, or Bureau of Indian Affairs that provide tribal law enforcement, and any other such agencies or private nonprofit groups, including community-based groups, with the ability to provide effective assistance to adult, youth, and minor victims served by the collaboration.
+S. 1197 differs slightly by indicating that faith-based groups may be eligible entities as well.